hlrs-fcg/spada_fcg_fork/irspec/docs/stencil/stencil.md

 !!! danger "No Side Effects"
     The spst.if operation and any nested operations are not allowed to have side effects.
-    The operation must not modify any state or memory that is accessed outside of the operation itself.
+    The operation must not modify any state or memory that is accessed outside the operation itself.
     This is necessary to ensure that the operation can be executed in parallel.

 ### spst.while